 To run this program showed in follow picture, you can get the exact steps and the accuracy of steps calculation.
 How to use this program to calculate the steps, there are two procedures below should be done :

 Fill out the path of excel file of Accelerometer data and the test frequency before click Running.

 Fill in the exact count steps in the Exact Steps, and click Calculating.

-Figure 2.
-12 The program of calculating the steps